Bruce Strickrott: Diving and expedition

 In 2014, Strickrott took over management of the Alvin Submersible Engineering and Operations Group (SEOG), and in 2022 led the effort to complete Alvin's major upgrade for operations to 6,500 meters.
 He was the Chief Scientist for the sea -trials dive expedition to the Puerto Rico Trench, that completed Alvin's US Navy Certification and first dives to the new depth.
 As of October 2025 Mr. Strickrott has completed over 400 dives in Alvin, accumulating over 3000 hours submerged.

 In August 2018, during the Project Deep Search dive series, Bruce piloted Alvin when Dr. Erik Cordes discovered a previously unknown extensive deep sea coral reef, off the coast of South Carolina.

 In April 2023, Strickrott piloted Alvin during the Galapagos Deep 2023 Expedition.
 The expedition discovered numerous pristine deep sea coral reefs in the Galapagos Marine Reserve.

-In March of 2025, Strickrott led the Alvin expedition to visit and image the wreck of the USS F-1, a United States World War 1 submarine lost off the coast of San Diego, California in December of 1917.
+In March 2025, Strickrott led the Alvin expedition to visit and image the wreck of the USS F-1, a United States World War 1 submarine lost off the coast of San Diego, California in December of 1917.

 Strickrott has participated on over 150 research expeditions with Alvin, aboard the R/V Atlantis (AGOR-25), as an Alvin pilot and Expedition Leader.

 New species discovery

 During his career as an Alvin pilot, Strickrott has had two species of deep sea animals named in his honor, in recognition of his piloting expertise and dedication to ocean science and exploration.
-Strickrott found a new species of deep sea hagfish in March of 2005, during Alvin dive number 4089 along the southern East Pacific Rise.
+Strickrott found a new species of deep sea hagfish in March 2005, during Alvin dive number 4089 along the southern East Pacific Rise.
 The new hagfish was the first to be discovered at a Hydrothermal vent and is named Eptatretus strickrotti, "Strickrott's Hagfish".

 Strickrott helped discover a new species of deep sea polychaete worm During his dives in 2009 and 2018, near Methane Seeps in the Pacific Ocean off Costa Rica.
 The discovery includes the new genus, Pectinereis.
 Researchers named the new polychaete worm, Pectinereis strickrotti, in recognition of his role in its discovery.